 Professors should supply enough copies of the exam to cover the number of anticipated test takers.
 If an unknown number of students will be taking the exam, please supply two copies per exam.

-Delivery of all materials to The Griff Center Proctor Site is the responsibility of the professor.
-The exam and completed Testing Proctor Form is to be delivered to The Griff Center Proctor Site (Old Main 317) prior to the scheduled exam time.
+Delivery of all materials to The Testing Center is the responsibility of the professor.
+The exam and completed Testing Form is to be delivered to the Testing Center (Old Main 317) prior to the scheduled exam time.
 Exams will be secured in the office.
-Professors are encouraged to personally deliver the exams to The Griff Center Proctor Site in order to possibly clarify and questions or concerns.
-However, delivery of the test in a sealed envelope from an individual authorized by the faculty member will be accepted.
-Tests can be emailed to @email or emailed directly to Sierra Bonerb, @email, as long as the completed Proctor Form has been handed into the office beforehand.
+Professors are encouraged to personally deliver the exams to Old Main 317 in order to possibly clarify any questions or concerns.
+However, tests can also be emailed to @email as long as the completed Testing Form is attached to the email.
 Campus interoffice mail is not encouraged.